MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

    [!INCLUDE [m3-task-details-include](includes/m3-task-details.md)]

-When the unification process completes, the unified contact profile entity, called *ContactProfile*, displays on the **Entities** page in the **Semantic entities** section.
-The first successful unification run creates the unified *ContactProfile* entity.
-All subsequent runs expand that entity.

 ### Review the results of contact unification

 After unification, the **Data** > **Unify** page shows the number of unified contact profiles.
 The results of each step in the unification process displays on each tile.
 For example, **Source fields** shows the number of mapped attributes (fields) and **Duplicate records** shows the number of duplicate records found.